Adhikari-0/OnlineBookStore/README.md

-# OnlineBookStore
+📚 OnlineBookStore

 A Spring Boot-based online bookstore application that allows users to browse, search, and manage books.
-This project uses **Maven** for build management and is compatible with Eclipse, IntelliJ IDEA, and other Java IDEs.
+The backend is built with Spring Boot and Spring Data JPA, with MySQL as the database.
+The application includes role-based access control (RBAC) with three roles: USER, ADMIN, and SUPER_ADMIN.

 ---